PauldeCortanze/Master_Thesis/docs/index.rst

 Getting Started
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For new users, the :ref:`Overview </notebooks/Overview.ipynb>` section contains a basic description of hydesign’s architecture and the elements behind it.
 The :ref:`Quickstart </notebooks/Quickstart.ipynb>` section shows how to set up and perform some basic operations in hydesign.

 Explanations of hydesign's core objects can be found in the following tutorials:

-	* notebook1
-	* notebook2
-	* ...

     .. toctree::